-- 1. Able to learn methods to solve bivariate probability functions. - 2.
-Able to know characterizing the random process. - 3.
-Able to identify the tools for interpretating the random process. - 4.
-Able to know the statistical techniques for random process. - 5.
-Able to analyses the queuing models.
+- 1. Learn methods to solve bivariate probability functions. - 2.
+Know characterizing the random process. - 3.
+Identify the tools for interpretating the random process. - 4.
+Know the statistical techniques for random process. - 5.
+Analyses the queuing models.

-On successful completion of this course the students shall be able to
+COURSE OUTCOMES: After the completion of this course, the student will be able to